-Reid Hoffman uses the term operational scalability as the ability of a company at generating sustainable demand for its product and services while being profitable.
-Indeed, lacking the ability to build operational scalability represents a key growth limiter, and the second key element (together with lack of product/market fit).
+Reid Hoffman uses the term operational scalability as the ability of a company at generating sustainable demand for its products and services while being profitable.

 While most startups dream is to grow at staggering rates.
 Growth isn’t easy to manage either.
 As if you grow at a fast rate, but you also burn cash at a more rapid rate, chances are your company or startup might be in jeopardy.

 That is why a business model that doesn’t make sense from the operational standpoint is doomed to collapse overtime!

 Google cost structure case study